DATA PROCESSING ADDENDUM - SUBSCRIPTION

 1.3.2 Duration.
-As between Processor and Controller, the duration of the data processing under this DPA is determined by Controller.
+As between Processor and Controller, the duration of the data processing under this DPA is coextensive with the Terms of Service, recognizing that some obligations may survive termination of such agreementsdetermined by Controller.

 1.3.3 Purpose.
 The purpose of the data processing under this DPA is the provision of the Services initiated by Controller or Controller’s end-users from time to time.

 1.3.4 Nature of the processing: Computing, storage and such other Services as described in the Terms of Service and initiated by Controller or end-users from time to time.